 - Business structures are used to differentiate clients.
-You can customise them or add your own.
+You can customize them or add your own.

 - Business structures are important when using Tax in Practice Manager:

-- To determine the type of tax return you can lodgefor a client.
+- To determine the type of tax return you can file for a client.

 - To determine the type of tax relationships you can assign to a client.